-- 639 Without putting any expectations or duties on individuals, Digital Sovereignty standards should help 640 individuals to understand the digital environment in which they are involved (i.e. requirements of 641 intelligibility and transparency), as well as to know and/or exercise their rights enshrined in the Digital 642 Sovereignty (i.e. requirement of effectiveness). - 643 Sometimes, an organization's digital capabilities or policies can have impacts on individuals, in which 644 case the individuals are to be considered stakeholders. - 645 This is the case, for example, if digital capabilities or policies are impacting: - personal data
+Without putting any expectations or duties on individuals, Digital Sovereignty standards should help individuals to understand the digital environment in which they are involved (i.e. requirements of intelligibility and transparency), as well as to know and/or exercise their rights enshrined in the Digital Sovereignty (i.e. requirement of effectiveness).

+Sometimes, an organization's digital capabilities or policies can have impacts on individuals, in which case the individuals are to be considered stakeholders.

+This is the case, for example, if digital capabilities or policies are impacting:

-- automated decision making, systems making recommendations, etc. - continuity of social life, businesses, and administration - fundamental rights (e.g. freedom of speech) - free flow of information - data and information manipulation - 652 These are just examples and are not meant to be an exhaustive list for types of impact. - Such impacts on individuals, once evaluated, are an input to the risk Digital Sovereignty managementprocess.
+- personal data - automated decision making, systems making recommendations, etc. - continuity of social life, businesses, and administration - fundamental rights (e.g. freedom of speech) - free flow of information

+- data and information manipulation

+These are just examples and are not meant to be an exhaustive list for types of impact.

+Such impacts on individuals, once evaluated, are an input to the risk Digital Sovereignty management process.

-655 6.2 Societal impact
+6.2 Societal impact

-- 656 Digital Sovereignty and strategic autonomy are essential as they are the keystones of an eco-system of - trust while strongly contributing to the confidence of organizations and citizens in the ability of any public or private entity to protect their interests. - By contrast, a lack of Digital Sovereignty and strategic autonomy, may lead individuals and organizations to distrust public and private authorities which are exhibiting neither long term situation assessment nor willingness to anticipate. - 662 At its extreme, this situation, where organizations and individuals do not feel protected against threats, 663 influences, and overdue dependencies may prove to be a threat on the values and principles that cement 664 a community, a threat to the economy and a threat to a chosen way of life.
-This could also lead to the 665 exclusion of individuals from accessing cyberspace, an important domain of human endeavour in the 21st 666 century. - 667 Digital capabilities impact on society and other stakeholders which should be considered during Digital 668 Sovereignty risk managements process are: - 669 impact on democracy - impact on values and principles (e.g. speech freedom ...) - impact on economic opportunities - impact on economic value (for private organizations)
+Digital Sovereignty and strategic autonomy are essential as they are fundamental for an ecosystem of trust while strongly contributing to the confidence of organizations and citizens in the ability of any public or private entity to protect their interests.

+By contrast, a lack of Digital Sovereignty and strategic autonomy, may lead individuals and organizations to distrust public and private authorities which are exhibiting neither long term situation assessment nor willingness to anticipate.

+At its extreme, this situation, where organizations and individuals do not feel protected against threats, influences, and overdue dependencies may prove to be a threat on the values and principles that cement a community, a threat to the economy and a threat to a chosen way of life.
+This could also lead to the exclusion of individuals from accessing cyberspace, an important domain of human endeavour in the 21st century.

+Digital capabilities impact on society and other stakeholders which should be considered during Digital Sovereignty risk managements process are:

+- impact on democracy

+- impact on values and principles (e.g. speech freedom ...)

+- impact on economic opportunities

+- impact on economic value (for private organizations)

-- impact on social benefit - impact on societal resilience
+- impact on social benefit

+- impact on societal resilience

-675 7.
-Risk management
+7 Risk management

-676 7.1 Risk based approach
+7.1 Risk based approach

-- Risk management5 is a fundamental concept in many areas as diverse as finance, medical devices, safety.
-In the digital area, it is the foundation of information security. - Risk management is also essential for Digital Sovereignty as an organization's interest is also to manage risks related to its Digital Sovereignty objectives (dependability, indispensability, resilience...).
+Risk management5 is a fundamental concept in many areas as diverse as finance, medical devices, safety.
+In the digital area, it is the foundation of information security.

+Risk management is also essential for Digital Sovereignty as an organization's interest is also to manage risks related to its Digital Sovereignty objectives (dependability, indispensability, resilience...).